vicps/coding_exercise_HTTP_Server/README.md

 6- Run the automation with `python -B revelo_challenge_automation.py`

+7- Follow the results in terminal window.
+In the end, if all tests pass, you'll see a OK result, and the number of tests executed.

 ## Running the HTTP SERVER ONLY code (if you want to test it manually)

 *note: if you run the automation before, and the server is still up abd running, you can go to `http://127.0.0.1:5000/` .
 You can follow the test case file attached to guide the test.